-Different from general PAR task that recognizes only the seen attributes in the training set, our POAR task allow the pedestrian attributes to expand beyond the seen attributes based on the interests and application needs.
-To address this challenge, we formulate the POAR problem as an image-text search problem, which is trained in a downstream attribute-agnostic manner under the supervision of natural language.
-Different from the CLIP that one image or object has only one class name, our method can use multiple attributes to describe one person in the POAR task.
-Using Figure~\ref{fig:onecol} as an example, ``male and long coat '' are used to describe this pedestrian.
-To address this problem, we propose a multiple attribute tokens ([ATT]) encoding method in the image encoding step.
-As shown in Figure~\ref{fig:onecol}, we divide the attributes into multiple groups and each group is encoded with an attribute token.
+Different from the general PAR task that recognizes only the seen attributes in the training set, our POAR task expands beyond the seen attributes to allow new pedestrian attributes based on the application's needs.
+To address this challenge, we formulate the POAR problem as an image-text search task, which is trained in a downstream attribute-agnostic manner under the supervision of natural language.
+Different from CLIP, one image or object has only one class name; our method can use multiple attributes to describe one person in the POAR task.
+Using Figure~\ref{fig:onecol} as an example, ``male and long coat '' are used to describe the pedestrian.
+To address this problem, we propose multiple attribute tokens ([ATT]) with a masked encoding method in the image encoding step.
+As shown in Figure~\ref{fig:onecol}, we divide the attributes into multiple groups, and each group is encoded with an attribute token.
+The masking mechanism is introduced to ensure the attribute tokens are independent from one another.
 The original image is encoded with multiple attribute tokens corresponding to multiple groups.
-Moreover, we block out less informative regions for the image token and filter out distracting attribute relations for the attribute tokens in each group.
-Based on the masking strategy and the many-to-many property, we propose a many-to-many contrastive (MTMC) loss with masked tokens to guide the parameter update of the network.
+Based on the masking strategy and the many-to-many property, we propose a Many-To-Many Contrastive (MTMC) loss with masked tokens to guide the update of the network parameter.